seyoon20087/next-proxy-self-signed-certificate-error-reproduction/README.md

 Once you started the server (`yarn dev` or `yarn start` after successful build), go to `http://localhost:3000/c` to view errors in the console.

 Note: if you use Gitpod, it will return a `Port ... not found` error if you directly access the HTTPS server

+Also note that you may not raise questions or pull requests here.